yaneczq/react-weather-forecast/README.md

 # Weather Forecast App

-A simple React application that displays current weather information and a 5-day forecast for any city.
+A React application that provides current weather information and a 5-day forecast for any city.
+Users can search for a location to view real-time weather conditions.
+The app features a dynamic icon component that changes icons based on the current conditions, offering a visual representation that enhances the user experience.

 ![App Screenshot](./public/screenshot.png)